fredemmott/StreamDeck-CPPSDK/README.md

 - targetted at the 4.3 SDK

 This library has been bundled with and used by several plugins for since January 2019:
-- Audio Mute/Mic Mute
+- Audio Mute
 - Audio Switcher
-- Discord Self-Mute/Self-Deafen
+- Discord
+- Streaming Remote

 # What's changed from the Elgato SDK?